dayofmythology/ase-prefun-test/README.md

 1. Run **all** the tests to verify your implementations: `npm run test`

-2. Commit your changes and push them to a remote branch on **this** repository that matches your D/I/C-Number (e.g. D055151 or I234212)
+1. Commit your changes and push them to a remote branch on **this** repository that matches your D/I/C-Number (e.g. D055151 or I234212) (Note: The branch will be automatically *deleted* afterwards)

 ### 5. Check Results